DaySpire Logo DaySpire

 Bring smart tools to your work, not your work to public clouds.

-Automatic timesheets, private meeting minutes, and a searchable work memory — reviewed by you, stored on your Mac.
+Reviewed time, private meeting minutes, and a searchable work memory — controlled by you, stored on your Mac.

 Download DaySpire (.dmg)